-It’s generally not harmful to the speakers, but if the popping noise from speakers is excessive or happens every time the amp is turned on, it’s worth investigating further to ensure that the speakers and the amp are functioning properly.
+If the popping noise is excessive or occurs every time the amp is turned on, check the speakers and amp.

 How to fix crackling speakers on laptop?

 Additionally, cleaning the laptop’s speakers and ensuring that the connections are secure may also help.
-If these solutions do not work, there may be an issue with the hardware and it may be necessary to have the laptop serviced or the speakers replaced.
+If these methods don’t work, the laptop or speakers may need repair or replacement.

 Why is my sound crackling and popping Windows 10?

-Inaccurate audio settings, out-of-date audio drivers, or defective hardware (e.g., faulty speakers) could all be to blame.
+Incorrect audio settings, outdated drivers, or defective hardware (e.g., speakers) may be the blame.
 Low power delivery may also be the cause of audio speaker crackling at high volume in Windows addition to these.
 The cracking noise on your PC could be resolved by switching to the “High Performance” power plan.

 What do blown speakers sound like?

 Blown speakers typically produce distorted, fuzzy, or muffled sounds.
 You may hear phone speaker crackling, popping, or hissing noises or car speaker crackling and the sound may be significantly quieter than normal.
 In extreme cases, the speaker may produce no sound at all.
-If you suspect that your speaker is blown, it’s important to have it checked by a professional to avoid causing further damage.
+To avoid harm, have a professional inspect your speaker if you think it’s blown.

 Why do speakers sound Staticy?